Azure-Samples/azure-ml-federated-learning/docs/README.md

 In addition to the [literal](../examples/pipelines/fl_cross_silo_literal/) and [factory](../examples/pipelines/fl_cross_silo_factory/) sample experiments, we also provide examples based on real-world applications.

+> Note: The `upload-data` scripts are only included in the examples for the convenience of executing the FL examples.
+Please ignore this section if you are performing an actual FL experiment for your scenario.

 ### Pneumonia detection from chest radiographs
 In this example, we train a model to detect pneumonia from chest radiographs.
 The model is trained on a dataset from the [NIH Chest X-ray dataset](https://www.kaggle.com/nih-chest-xrays/data).
 This example is adapted from [that solution](https://github.com/Azure/medical-imaging/tree/main/federated-learning) by Harmke Alkemade _et al._ See [here](./real-world-examples/pneumonia.md) for detailed instructions on how to run this example.